Tuesday, July 10, 2018

 The idea that variation in experiences of the 'same' phenomena happens within limits is also one of the insights of the phenomenographic research tradition.
 In this tradition, the goal is to map all possible variations of how different individuals qualitatively perceive the same phenomena.
 One might play a piece of music and through qualitative interviews study the 'outcome space' of all different variations in how this piece of music is actualized as a phenomenon (see Svensson, 2023 for a small-scale version of such a study).
 Usually in phenomenographic research, the outcome space is limited.
 Marton and Booth (2000) write that, on the one hand, it is true that each phenomenon is possible to experience in an infinite number of ways, but that, on the other hand, humans will still, paradoxically, experience this phenomenon in a limited number of qualitatively different ways—no matter which phenomenon we are dealing with (2000, 135).
 Marton and Booth thus echo the insight of Dōgen, that an infinite number of variations happen within limitations.
 The rationale for this insight is, however, different.
 For Marton and Booth, it is because of a kind of 'cognitive' limit: there is a limit to the number of ways we can perceive phenomena because there is a limit to how many aspects of a phenomenon we can bring into focus.
 For Dōgen, however, what determines the limit of interpretations is a matter of praxis and context, something that has its base in intersubjective experiences and culture.

-According to Kasulis' interpretation of Dōgen, what makes an certain enaction of phenomena possible is a question of context and occasion.
+According to Kasulis' interpretation of Dōgen, what makes a certain enaction of phenomena possible is a question of context and occasion.
 Even though there seem to be limitless possibilities, "we see and grasp only what reaches our eyes in our praxis"—"[w]e realize meaning through complete engagement with the present context" (Kasulis, 2018, 230).
 Because the present context is intersubjectively and socially conditioned, the focus on praxis and what is contextually 'appropriate' leads us straight back to the idea of adequate modes of listeningModes of listening are neither in the music nor in the subject but arise as relational and as intersubjectively grounded in praxis.
+Yet, accounting for intersubjective understanding and shared experiences becomes complicated and unintuitive on the karmic model precisely because it preserves an ontology of discrete streams.

 Collective karma